 - Refrigerate 1 hour before serving on bread, crackers, rolls, etc.

-- Will keep safely stored in a plastic contain refrigerated up to a week.
+- Will keep safely stored in a plastic container when refrigerated– up to a week.